MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Education/Get-MgEducationClass.md

 Group members represent the students; group admins represent the teachers in the class.
 If you're using the delegated token, the user will only see classes in which they are members.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Get-MgBetaEducationClass](/powershell/module/Microsoft.Graph.Beta.Education/Get-MgEducationClass?view=graph-powershell-beta)

 ## SYNTAX

 ### List (Default)